Accelerated Placement

 Step 3: Acceleration Request Denied or Move to Phase II

-Based on review of assessment data in Phase I, if a student meets criteria they will move to Phase II of consideration for Single Subject Acceleration.
-If they do not meet criteria, the Director of Curriculum and/or Building Principal will communicate with parents/guardians that student does not qualify for single subject acceleration at this time.
+Based on review of assessment data in Phase I, if a student meets criteria they will move to a trial period of consideration for Single Subject Acceleration.
+If they do not meet criteria, Instructional Services and/or Building Principal will communicate with parents/guardians that the student does not qualify for single subject acceleration at this time.
 Students may reapply in the future.

 Step 4: Phase II Evaluation